thisisevilevil/evilevil365/_drafts/2024-04-01-GettingStarted-With-EPM.md

 ![EPM](/_posts/Images/2024-04-01-GettingStarted-With-EPM/EPM-ElevationRules-Adobe-1.png?raw=true "Adobe Reader File information")

 So now we have to craft a rule to allow this app, also based on the signing certificate.
 Let's import the signing certificate into the endpoint manager portal as a reusable setting.
 This allows us to easily reuse it for multiple rules, without having to import it over and over.
 So what is the easiest way to export the signing certificate from a file?
 EPM PowerShell cmdlets to the rescue!
-So like before, we need to open an elevated PowerShell on a device with EPM already instead.
+So like before, we need to open an elevated PowerShell on a device with EPM already installed.
 Then we need to load the epmcdmlets.dll once more like before, and this time we need to run the Get-FileAttributes cmdlet.

 `C:\Windows\system32> Import-Module 'C:\Program Files\Microsoft EPM Agent\EpmTools\EpmCmdlets.dll'`